D

 Boring.
 (MW)

 A boring, pedantic speaker or writer.
 Dull and boring.
-(OD)
+(NOA)

 dunnage (noun)

 Loose wood, matting, or similar material used to keep a cargo in position in a ship's hold.
-(OD)
+(NOA)

 In the context of shipping manufactured goods, dunnage refers to the packing material used as protective fill inside the carton, box, or other type container, used to prevent the merchandise from being damaged during shipment.
 These materials include bubble wrap; wadded, crumbled or shredded paper; styrofoam; inflated air packs; and other materials.
 (Wikipedia)